 This blog is a place to share genealogical articles or other articles of interest to people researching in Hamilton County, Ohio.
 We encourage you to post your own local family history or start your own blog.
 All contributions are welcome.
-To become a contributing member email Kathy Reed, email@example.com.
-Please put HCGS in the subject line.
+To become a contributing member, email the email@example.com.

 Survey Results Indicate that People Join Genealogical Societies for Camaraderie